 I frequently advise clients on protecting, licensing, and leveraging company data, trade secrets, and other confidential business information.
-I have litigated numerous cases involving allegations of trade secret misappropriation, breaches of confidentiality provisions, and breach of post-employment restrictive covenants.
+I have litigated numerous cases involving allegations of trade secret misappropriation, breaches of confidentiality provisions, and violations of post-employment restrictive covenants.
 I also counsel clients on how to avoid the misappropriation of confidential and proprietary data through non-disclosure agreements, confidentiality provisions, and restrictive covenants.

 Law360 | March 26, 2021